Your role during an inspection

 You might be asked how you verify the accuracy of what the headteacher tells you.

-To evidence this, be sure that governors' questions in holding the senior leadership team to account are accurately recorded in the minutes of governing board meetings.
+Make sure governors' questions in holding senior leaders to account are accurately recorded in the minutes of governing board meetings.
 The responses should also be reflected in the SIP, as they're likely to be the school's priorities for improvement.

 The SIP should be further evidence of the governing board's response to challenges and how you're using success criteria to monitor progress and impact.